Patternmaker of the Month: Erin Ford

 N: I do think it just comes down to doing it over and over.
 I feel like when I take a break, it is so much harder to come back to it because I feel just so out of practice.

-I don’t write a script.
-I'm just kind of like going.
-And I'm sure it's like, I'm sure there are many things that I could be doing much more efficiently, but my brain can only handle so much planning.
-And so I focus all of that on my patternmaking and you can kind of see if you like track my activity on Instagram.
+I don't write a script.
+I'm sure there are things I could do more efficiently, but my brain can only handle so much planning, so I focus that energy on patternmaking.
+If you track my Instagram activity, you'll notice I post a lot less when I'm working on a pattern.
+I can't think about anything else.

-Q: Did you feel there was like a change when you started selling your sewing patterns or do you feel like because people had already trusted you, it just was sort of like natural progression?
+Q: Did you feel there was like a change when you started selling your sewing patterns or do you feel like because people had already trusted you, it just was sort of like a natural progression?

 N: That's so unexpected, but I love that.

-I still want it to be about what I'm making, what I like, and still about me as a person and not just as a business.
-So I try to keep a good balance of marketing posts and just, like, authentic, regular posts.
+But to answer your question, I never stopped sharing other people's work.
+I didn't want my page to feel like a sales page.
+I still want it to be about what I'm making, what I like, and about me as a person, not just a business.
+I try to keep a good balance of marketing posts and authentic, regular posts.
+Most of that happens in my stories right now because I don't have the capacity for patternmaking and content at the same time.
+But if you look at my grid, I keep a balance.

 Q: Who, or what would you say inspires you?